mustafa-guner/hackathon-mini/README.md

-# High Schoolers Hackathon Schedule - Portfolio Building
+# WORKSHOP 1 - Portfolio Building

 ### Overview
 Welcome to our web development hackathon!
 This event is designed for high school students with no prior experience in coding.
 Over several sessions, participants will create a personal portfolio website, learning essential concepts in HTML, CSS, JavaScript, and basic server-side development.
 By the end, everyone will have a professional-looking website and foundational coding knowledge.